ywamsendai/ywamsendai-wiki/docs/ywam/finances.md

 ### How to make contribution

 The preferred method of making your member contribution is a bank transfer from your JP Bank account to YWAM Sendai's JP Bank account.
-This can be easily done online via JP Direct (ゆうちょダイレクト).
-You can find directions on how to make a transfer [here.](https://www.jp-bank.japanpost.jp/direct/pc/guide/dr_pc_gd_densin.html) (Japanese only).
+This can be easily done either online via JP Direct (ゆうちょダイレクト) or via the ATM.

 The YWAM Sendai JP Bank account number is: **10140-65305041**

+**Online** (Japanese only):
+You can find directions on how to make a transfer [here.](https://www.jp-bank.japanpost.jp/direct/pc/guide/dr_pc_gd_densin.html)

+**ATM**:
+* At the ATM, press the English button
+* Next, press Remittance
+* Input the first 5 numbers of the account number: 10140
+* Next, input the next 8 numbers: 65305041
+* Input the amount you wish to send
+* Confirm
+* You will be given an option to save this account.
+Please do this, as it will make this process quick and easy from now on.
+* From now on, after pressing Remittance, you can choose the saved account, then input the amount.

-You can also send this money using a JP Bank ATM, or if all else fails, you can give it in cash to the Finance role (currently Gary).
-This person can also assist you in making the bank transfers.
+You can also give cash to the Finance role (currently Gary).
+This person can also assist you in making the bank transfers, so please don't hesitate to ask!

 ## Financial Records & Budgeting